Janet Kirkley, Biochemistry, chair

 Knox's biochemistry major requires courses in biology and chemistry to establish a solid foundation of basic principles in these subjects that are required for more advanced study in biochemistry.
 The core biochemistry courses then provide a well-rounded education in macromolecule structure and function, metabolic pathways and regulation, molecular biology, cell biology, biochemical techniques, and physical biochemistry.
 The early and strong emphasis on laboratory experience enriches the major with the opportunity to learn by doing.
 Biochemical techniques are vital to the discipline, and students learn to perform the methods that they study in class.
 Advanced laboratories and the capstone senior research project build on skills learned earlier in the program.
 Likewise, advanced classes, such as Immunology and Proteins and Enzymes, reinforce and extend principles from the core courses.
 These electives offer students the opportunity to pursue specific academic and career interests and demonstrate the application of biochemistry to other, specialized fields.

 Faculty in the biochemistry program maintain ongoing research programs in such diverse areas as enzymology, immunology, and developmental biology.
-The outstanding array of instrumentation and techniques available to students includes nucleic acid and protein electrophoresis, phosphor imaging, UV-vis spectroscopy, circular dichroism spectroscopy, peptide synthesis and analysis, mammalian tissue culture, DNA sequencing, analytical and preparative column and high-pressure liquid chromatography, nuclear magnetic and electron spin resonance spectroscopy, electron and fluorescence microscopy, analytical and quantitative immunoassay, recombinant DNA technology, and polymerase chain reaction DNA amplification for cloning or gene expression analysis.
+The outstanding array of instrumentation and techniques available to students includes nucleic acid and protein electrophoresis, UV-vis spectroscopy, circular dichroism spectroscopy, mammalian tissue culture, DNA sequencing, analytical and preparative column and high-pressure liquid chromatography, nuclear magnetic and electron spin resonance spectroscopy, electron and fluorescence microscopy, analytical and quantitative immunoassay, recombinant DNA technology, and polymerase chain reaction DNA amplification for cloning or gene expression analysis.
 Faculty frequently develop labs for class based on their research that utilize the research equipment, making the laboratory preparation of biochemistry majors up to date and highly useful for graduate study or employment.
 The opportunities for independent work in biochemistry and related fields at Knox are extensive and varied, and enable students to gain the additional lab skills and experience they desire to meet their post-graduate goals.
 Students present the results of their research at a variety of regional and national research conferences.